vestrel00/contacts-android/CONTRIBUTING.md

 ## Setup

-To open, build, and run this project, you will need to use [Android Studio to Arctic Fox | 2020.3.1 Patch 3][android-studio] and later versions.
+To open, build, and run this project, you will need to use [Android Studio Bumblebee 2021.1.1][android-studio] and later versions.

 If you run into any build issues, open up Android Studio preferences and make sure the following is set correctly...

-- Build, Execution, Deployment -> Use Gradle from: 'gradlew-wrapper.properties' file
+- Build, Execution, Deployment -> Build Tools -> Gradle
+   - Use Gradle from: 'gradlew-wrapper.properties' file
-- Build, Execution, Deployment -> Gradle JDK: Embedded JDK version 11.x.x
+   - Gradle JDK: Embedded JDK version 11.x.x
-- Language & Frameworks -> Kotlin -> Current Kotlin plugin version: 203.1.6.0-release-xxx-xxxxxx.x
+- Language & Frameworks -> Kotlin
+   - Current Kotlin plugin version: 211-1.6.10-release-923-AS7442.40

 Restart Android Studio, clean, build, and invalidate caches & restart.